By Bill Marx

 - Green Theatre: A Reference Guide: A comprehensive list of resources for US theatremakers considering going green, compiled by Alex Durham.

 The articles make valuable points about the role theater can play in generating action and inspiring hope.
-In the words of writers Lanxing Fu and Jeremy Gerard, fighting for “climate justice should be a radical act of love: for the land and the water, for each other, and for the stories we make that will shape our collective future.”
+In the words of writers Lanxing Fu and Jeremy Pickard, fighting for “climate justice should be a radical act of love: for the land and the water, for each other, and for the stories we make that will shape our collective future.”
 So far so admirable, though today’s American theater is anything but radical.
 Examples of interesting-looking dramas are provided (mainly from small companies); they appear to be relevant visions of the planet’s vulnerability, primarily making their points through compelling imagery rather than dramatic conflicts.
 (A trilogy from Phantom Limb, which draws on puppetry, dance, and projection, looks particularly striking.)
 Still, these artistic approaches strike me as somewhat earnest.
 And American Theatre‘s writers are far too polite (or might that be politically evasive?) when it comes to facing up to the contradictions raised by their rosy assertions about the arrival of theatrical activism.
 At the very least, there should be anger, concern, even a touch of panic, given our stages’ ongoing anemic response to the climate crisis, which has been pointed out by scientists, with increasing alarm, for decades.

 A major (unfounded) assumption is made.
 Now safely liberated from hierarchical white patriarchy, etc., American theater is supposedly good to go when it comes to tackling the climate emergency.
-According to Lanxing Fu and Jeremy Gerard
+According to Lanxing Fu and Jeremy Pickard:

 Across the U.S. we’re seeing a wave of leadership transitions; increased efforts to make inclusive, non-hierarchical spaces; greater recognition of Indigenous rights; equitable pay initiatives; and more productions led by artists rooted in historically marginalized communities.
 These necessary first steps toward justice are serving to expand and redefine the cultural ecology of U.S. theatre.
 If the theatre is indeed a microcosm of society, this is good news for climate justice.
 It means we already have the tools and know-how to build a better world.